Greek Mythology-Themed Halloween Costumes for Couples

 Polydectes asked him to get the head of the Gorgon Medusa.
 Medusa had snakes for hair and her gaze turned people to stone (yup, it's like the basilisk in the Harry Potter series by J.K.
 Rowling).

 Sounds like an impossible task, right?
 Well, yeah, but only if Perseus had to deal with this on his own.
 The gods were on his side though.

-The goddess Athena told Perseus where to go to find information on the Gorgon's whereabouts.
+The goddess of wisdom Athena told Perseus where to go to find information on the Gorgon's whereabouts.

-After finding Medusa's location, Athena gave him a shield, Zeus gave him a sword and Hades' Helm of Darkness, the god Hermes lent him his winged sandals (so he could fly) and he even got a special bag where he could put Medusa's head after cutting it off.
+After finding Medusa's location, Athena gave him a shield, Zeus gave him a sword and Hades' Helm of Darkness, the god Hermes (the messenger of the gods) lent him his winged sandals (so he could fly), and he even got a special bag where he could put Medusa's head after cutting it off.

 With the help of these magical items, Perseus was able to cut off Medusa's head with no trouble at all.
 So, where does Andromeda fit in this story?
 Well, on his way back to the island of Serifos, Perseus stopped by the kingdom of Aethiopia.